mindcrime/sourcehub/README.md

 You'll need Grails (2.2.3) installed and working (which implies a JVM as well).
 You'll also need Postgresql.
 Create a database named "freshermeat" in Postgres.
 You don't need to do anything to create tables, the app will do that when it starts up.
-If you have user authentication turned on, you'll need to edit DataSource.groovy and plug in the correc postgres username/password.
+If you have user authentication turned on, you'll need to edit DataSource.groovy and plug in the correct postgres username/password.

 After cloning this repo, creating the database, and (possibly) configuring a username/password in DataSource.groovy, you can run the app by running "grails run-app" in the project base directory.
 By default it will be available at http://localhost:8080/sourcehub

-The bootstrap config creates a handful of test users, so you can login as something like testuser1 (or testuer2, and so on, up to testuser10) with password 'secret'.
+The bootstrap config creates a handful of test users, so you can login as something like testuser1 (or testuser2, and so on, up to testuser10) with password 'secret'.